SebSa/ai-sh/README.md

 # AI Shell

-This is a simple golang binary which allow one to use GPT-3 to generate shell commands via natural language prompts.
+This is a simple golang project which allows one to use GPT-3 to generate shell commands via natural language prompts and then execute them while in a shell.

+Obviously this is quite unpredictable, but it can be save time at the shell and it's faster than googling for the command you want to run in most cases.

 ## Usage